 Team managers work with the OGHA's Risk & Safety Coordinator to ensure all required forms, certifications and training is completed, and submitted to the appropriate office.
-For more information, contact Colin MacLean, our Risk & Safety Coordinator, at email@example.com.
+For more information, contact Colin MacLean, our Risk & Safety Officer, at email@example.com.

-The OWHA expects every athlete, coach, assistant coach, trainer, manager, official, parent, guardian, family member, director, officer, volunteer, employee and chaperone within the OWHA to take reasonable steps to safeguard the participants against harassment, abuse, bullying or misconduct.
+The OGHA is committed to providing an environment that is safe and respectful.
+It is the policy of the OGHA that there be no harassment, abuse, bullying or misconduct of any participant in any of its programs either through physical or virtual means. ( The OGHA Social Media policy can be found here).
+The OGHA expects every athlete, coach, assistant coach, trainer, manager, official, parent, guardian, family member, director, officer, volunteer, employee and chaperone within the Assn to take reasonable steps to safeguard the participants against harassment, abuse, bullying or misconduct.

 Hockey Canada Safety Essentials - Website

 Hockey Canada Player Medical Information Sheet - Form